Skip to Main Content

 “The professor in the classroom and in conference should encourage free discussion, inquiry and expression.
 Student performance should be evaluated solely on an academic basis, not on opinions or conduct in matters unrelated to academic standards.

 1. Protection of Freedom of Expression.
-Students should be free to take reasoned exception to the data or views offered in any course of study and to reserve judgement about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled.
+Students should be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled.

 2. Protection Against Improper Academic Evaluation.
 Students should have protection through orderly procedures against prejudiced or capricious academic evaluation.
 At the same time they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.